EpiModel/swfcalib/README.md

 multi-parameters multi-outputs models ran on [Slurm](https://slurm.schedmd.com/) equipped HPC.

-## Specific problems it solves
+## Should you use `swfcalib`

-`swfcalib` was build out of necessity to solve a specific set of
+`swfcalib` is not the simplest calibration system to set up.
+It was designed to solve a specific set of problems listed below.
+If you already have a system that works well you should probably not consider `swfcalib`.
-problems:

-- very noisy model outputs
-- expensive model runs
+However, if you have the following issues, `swfcalib` may be for you:

-- many parameters to calibrate
+- your model have many parameters to calibrate and produces many outputs.
-- many outputs to match to their targets
-- impossibility of running a pilot job (long running job)
-- some knowledge about the parameters and outputs relationship
+- you have an idea of how some parameters influence only some outputs (see example below)
+- your outputs are very noisy
+- you cannot or don’t want to have a [Slurm](https://slurm.schedmd.com/) job that runs continuously for the whole duration of the calibration process (a few days to several weeks)

 By using [`slurmworkflow`](https://github.com/EpiModel/slurmworkflow),
 `swfcalib` can implement a loop like behavior in